Vitalbka/cinema-project/README.md

 * Spring Security
 * Spring Core
 * MySQL
-* Maven checkstyle plugin
+* Maven
 ___
 ### How to start the application

 1. Install and Configure Apache Tomcat 9.0.50
 2. Install MySQL and Create a Schema
-4. In the db.properties change YOUR_URL, YOUR_USERNAME and YOUR_PASSWORD values
+3. In the db.properties change YOUR_URL, YOUR_USERNAME and YOUR_PASSWORD values
    to the ones you specified when installing MySQL, also change JDBC_DRIVER
+4. There is one already registered ADMIN user with username `admin@i.ua` and password `admin123` fill free to use it, or register a new user using Postman
 5. Run the application